IHeartRobotics/ros-reps/rep-rsi.rst

 NAME=
 '''''

 This is the unversioned human readable name of the robot operating system, the default is ``NAME=ROS``.
-Forks of ROS that patch core components of have an independent release cycle should specify a unique identifier such as ``NAME=ROS Industrial``.
+Forks of ROS that patch core components or have an independent update and release cycle should specify a unique identifier such as ``NAME=ROS Industrial``.

 VERSION=
 ''''''''